Connect with others who understand.

 Can MS Cause Facial Swelling?

 People living with multiple sclerosis (MS) might expect to experience numerous symptoms, including fatigue, leg weakness, vision problems, emotional changes, muscle spasms, and cognitive (thinking and memory) issues.
-But other troubling, less common symptoms of multiple sclerosis can also develop — such as facial swelling.
+But other troubling, less common symptoms of MS can also develop — such as facial swelling.

 Read more about potential causes of facial swelling in MS, ways to manage it, and when to talk to your neurologist.